dmbhatt/5520-Project/README.md

 # Results and Discussion
 Check out the python notebook.
 Coles notes:
-steak wasn't a relevant factor.
+steak wasn't a relevant factor. (streak not steak)

 # Conclusions